 - Substance abuse care

 After earning a BSN or other nursing degree, nurses can earn a master’s degree in the field, such as a Master of Science in Nursing (MSN).
-After completing their credit hours and clinicals, nursing students can go on to earn a post-master’s certificate in their specialty.
-Students can choose from family, pediatrics, psychiatric mental health, women’s health, and adult-gerontology care.
+Ideally, students should pursue an MSN degree that offers a specialization that aligns with their career goals, such as one that offers a psychiatric mental health nurse practitioner program.

-The job growth in the psychiatric mental health field outpaces that of all U.S occupations, including those in any medical profession.
+Additionally, the nurse practitioner job outlook in the psychiatric mental health field is expected to be very strong in the coming years.
 Government medical officials forecast a severe shortage of mental health professionals over the next few decades.
 In the past, NPs assisted physicians in extending community mental health service delivery.
-Today, due to the mental health professional shortage, nurses provide primary care in several states.
+Today, due to the mental health professional shortage, nurses provide primary mental health care in several states.

-As the medical field shifts its attention toward community health, service delivery is changing among care providers.
-Because nurses spend more time with activities involving direct patient contact, they play a central role in this shift.
-Rural communities, where mental health services are scant, have a high demand for PMHNPs.
+Rural communities, where mental health services are scant, have a particularly high demand for PMHNPs.
 To remedy this, some PMHNPs opt to deliver service in clients’ homes.
 In these underserved communities, mental health nurses help lower the barriers that can preclude patients from seeking treatment, such as a lack of access to reliable transportation and limited awareness of health and wellness.

-Despite an increase in mental health nurse practitioners as primary care providers, health care advocates still foresee an acute talent shortage among psychiatric professionals.
-To date, almost 80% of all counties in the U.S report a shortage of prescribing mental health service providers.
+Despite an increase in mental health nurse practitioners serving as primary care providers, health care advocates still foresee an acute talent shortage among psychiatric professionals.
+According to 2021 data from USAFacts, 37% of the population — an estimated 122 million people — live in areas with a shortage of mental health service providers.
 With a growing number of individuals seeking aid for mental health conditions, this situation is growing into a national crisis.

-Mental health conditions severely affect patients, caregivers, insurers, and families.
-They are the number one source of disability claims.
-To fill the expanding critical need for services, many more psychiatric mental health nurse practitioners must enter the field.
+Mental health conditions severely affect patients, caregivers, insurers, and families, and they are the leading source of disability claims.
+To fill the expanding need for services, many more psychiatric mental health nurse practitioners must enter the field.

 Pursue an Advanced Nursing Degree